latchbio/latch/docs/source/basics/uploading_test_data.md

 ## Hosting Test Files

-Notice that in the above example, our test value for the `c` parameter is a `LatchFile` that points to some object in S3.
-To upload your own objects, so that others can use them in their `LaunchPlan`s, we have provided some utility subcommands on the CLI.
+Notice that in the above example, our test value for the `c` parameter is a `LatchFile` that points to some file in S3.
+To upload your own example files so that others can use them in their `LaunchPlan`s, we have provided utility subcommands in the CLI.

+The example files are hosted on AWS S3 and are publicly available for download.
+Thus, they should only contain information that can be made publicly available.

 ```console
 $ latch test-data upload README.md